 Running a Membership Sale: The Bad

-Despite the good things that a sale can offer, there can be a few setbacks:
+Despite the good things a sale can bring you, there can be a few downsides.

 - It can make you lose money.
-While running a sale, you may think that you are making tons of money, but you have to remember that you aren't selling your membership, online course, merchandise, or whatever you choose to discount at full price.
-This means that you could potentially be losing profits on your items and making less money than you would typically make.
+While running a sale it may feel like you're raking in tons of money, but you have to remember that you aren't selling your membership, online course, merchandise, or whatever you choose to discount at full price.
+This means you could be losing profits and making less money than you would typically make.

-- It could make people undervalue your membership.
-Again, sales are a great promotional tool.
-Still, if you generate too many sales, your customers may start to undervalue your membership at regular price, and you may find yourself struggling to have genuine, lasting conversions.
+- It can make people undervalue your membership.
+While sales are a great promotional tool, holding too many of them could cause your customers to undervalue your regular-priced memberships, and you may find yourself struggling to have genuine, lasting conversions.

-- You can come off as desperate.
-Sales can be a great way to reward your current customers and attract new customers, but too many sales can make your business seem desperate and potentially untrustworthy.
+- You could come off as desperate.
+Sales can be a great way to reward your current customers and attract new customers, but too many sales can make your business seem desperate and untrustworthy.

 Key Tips For Running Membership Site Sales

-- Plan Out Your Sale – Never EVER jump into a sale in your membership business without a plan.
-Make sure that you map out your sale's timeline, marketing schedule, inventory, website, and more.
-Make sure to prepare for the sale in advance.
-You can never be too prepared.
+- Plan Out Your Sale.
+Never EVER jump into a sale on your memberships without a plan.
+Make sure you map out your sale's timeline, marketing schedule, inventory, landing page, and more.
+Be prepared!

-- Ensure Your Customers Get It – Ensure that your messaging is clear during your promotion.
-Your customers don't like to be confused or toyed with, so make sure that they can completely understand what is on sale, how long it will be on sale, and what they have to do to take advantage of the sale.
+- Ensure Your Customers Get It.
+Be careful that your messaging is clear during your promotion.
+Your customers don't like to be confused or toyed with, so make sure they can completely understand what's on sale, how long it will be on sale, and what they have to do to take advantage of the sale.

-- Know Your Customers – Before you run a sale, you need to make sure you know your audience and what they want.
-There's nothing worse than discovering your favorite company is running a sale on an item or product that no one wants in the first place.
-And not only that, make sure that your customers can find your deals in the first place.
-Learn where your customers hang out, what they like, and sales they want and make it work for your business.
+- Know Your Customers.
+Before you run a sale, you need to make sure you know your audience and what they want.
+There's nothing worse than running a sale on an item or product that no one wants in the first place.
+And not only that, make sure that your customers can find your deals.
+Learn where your customers hang out and what they like.

-- Collect Data – Last but not least, make sure that you can collect data on your sale.
+- Collect Data.
+Last but not least, make sure you'll be able to collect data on your sale.
 This will help you see how well your promotion did and whether or not it was beneficial to your business.

 How Often Should Your Membership Business Run Sales?

-When you first start your membership website, we wouldn't recommend that you run a ton of sales on your website.
-When you're first starting, perhaps stick to the traditional sales – Black Friday, business anniversaries, or a flash sale.
-1-3 a year is a sweet spot for a new business.
+When you first start your membership website, we wouldn't recommend that you run a ton of sales right away.
+When you're first getting started, perhaps stick to the traditional sales — Black Friday, business anniversaries, or flash sales.
+One to three a year is a sweet spot for a new business.

 However, there has to be a balance.
-Too many sales can decrease the value of your business and cost you money in the long run, so make sure to pay attention to your company and its growth to help you determine whether or not a sale is right for you.
+Too many sales can decrease the value of your business and cost you money in the long run.
+So make sure to pay attention to your company and its growth to help you determine whether a sale is right for you at any given time.

 Have you ever run a sale in your membership business?
 How did it go?